sodal-project/community/README.md

 ### Events

-Community events related to the Web3 Risk Management initiative will be published through [Protocol Labs Network Events](https://events.plnetwork.io/).
+Community events related to Sodal will be published through [Protocol Labs Network Events](https://events.plnetwork.io/).

 ## Contribute

-We use a common [Code of Conduct](https://github.com/web3rm/community/blob/master/CODE_OF_CONDUCT.md) across all of our repos.
+We use a common [Code of Conduct](https://github.com/sodal-project/community/blob/master/CODE_OF_CONDUCT.md) across all of our repos.

 Please check for per-repo contributing guides, titled `CONTRIBUTING.md`.